google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 mkdir libs
 ${ANDROID_NDK_HOME}/ndk-build -C ../samples NDK_PROJECT_PATH=.
 NDK_LIBS_OUT=`pwd`/libs NDK_APP_OUT=`pwd`/app

-# the resulting native executable will be under build/libs/<abi>/amber_ndk
+# The resulting native executable will be under build/libs/<abi>/amber_ndk

 # Don't forget to install it on any Android device you want to test, with the
 # matching ABI, e.g. for ARM 64 bits devices: